C O N T A C T

 MDiv, MA, LPC

-Ed is a Licensed Professional Counselor with the State of Missouri, working with couples, men, women, families, and teens as one with advanced training in Emotionally Focused Therapy (EFT) through the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
+Ed is a Licensed Professional Counselor with the State of Missouri, a Professional Member of the ACA, the AAMFT, and the ICEEFT, working with couples, men, women, families, and teens as one with advanced training in Emotionally Focused Therapy (EFT) through the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
 His counseling experience includes issues related to couples (including pre-marital), anger, sexual addictions (including pornography) attachment disorders, anxiety, depression, grief, ADHD, bi-polar disorder, and ministry issues.
 His approach to counseling theory flows from the confluence of evidence-based clinical theories and with Biblical wisdom.
 Licensed as a Presbyterian minister, Ed has over fifteen years experience in church ministry, much of which involved counseling.
 His clinical training included supervision under the Boston Christian Counseling Center and Crossroads Counseling in St. Louis.
 He completed his MA in Counseling and Masters of Divinity at Covenant Theological Seminary in 2000.
 He also holds a BS in Business Administration from the University of Tulsa and a BFA in Painting from the University of Kansas.
 Ed and Margaret have been married since 1993 and have three adult children.

 Margaret Killeen